 - 3.1.1 The programme includes compulsory components as specified in Appendix 1.
-These compulsory components include the set components from which students are obliged to choose. - 3.1.2 The e-Prospectus further specifies the actual structure of the programme, i.e. the study load, level, contents and structure of the components in the curriculum.
+These compulsory components include the set components from which students are obliged to choose. - 3.1.2 The Prospectus further specifies the actual structure of the programme, i.e. the study load, level, learning objectives, contents, method of examination,, and structure of the components in the curriculum.